Skip to main content

 Video Sharing Platforms

-Video sharing platforms are particularly popular with teens and young adults.
+Video sharing platforms, such as TikTok, Instagram, YouTube, and Rumble, are particularly popular with teens and young adults.
 They allow users to upload videos, share videos with other users and view, rate, and comment on videos uploaded by other users.
 Some of these platforms also allow users to subscribe to the channels and public activities of others.
 Extremists use these platforms to broadcast their own ideologies, since graphic videos with hate-based violence can easily go viral.
+Additionally, many of these video-sharing applications also have private and group messaging components, posing risks such as contact with potential threat actors, recruitment, and more.

 Tiktok